Table of Contents

 Frequently Asked Questions

-How often should I inspect my garage door’s mounting hardware?
+How often should I maintain my garage door?

 Regular maintenance, ideally twice a year, can prevent many common issues with garage doors, including this reversing problem.

 Can I adjust the garage door sensors myself?